 Albuquerque is a great city for taking either a rest break from driving...or to use as a base for an entire New Mexico vacation.
 On your left, you see a picture of the attractive Albuquerque Aquarium.
 Animal-lovers in your family will enjoy the Albuquerque Aquarium...which is a favorite activity for both Albuquerque families as well as tourists seeing the sights along Interstate 40.

 You'll be surprised at the comprehensiveness of this city's aquarium, especially since Albuquerque isn't part of a grand metropolis (which is where people usually expect to find attractions of this sort.)
 Fish and other small marine life from a wide range of the ocean's geography are represented here.
 You'll see tank after colorful tank of specimens...including some "kids favorites"...such as the seahorse, sharks and luminous jelly fish!
 They even have a clear "tunnel" attraction, which they call their Eel Tunnel.

 Adjacent to the Albuquerque Aquarium is the lovely Rio Grande Botanic Gardens.
 Maybe you don't think your young children would enjoy a botanical garden...and maybe they wouldn't, IF this were just a "regular" botanical garden.
-But wait before you decide that kids won't enjoy the gardens!
+But wait before you decide that kids won't enjoy this attraction.
 The Rio Grande Botanic Garden isn't just a place for strolling past plant collections!

 Here, you'll find a barnyard petting zoo where children may enjoy horses, sheep, cows, and other domestic animals.
 PLUS, there's a historic farm exhibit---called The Heritage Farm---where kids can actively rove and explore, while learning about farm life back in "the olden days" at the same time!